crudy002/Open-Source-Network-Protocol-for-Mobile-IoT/README.md

 # Open-Source-Network-Protocol-for-Mobile-IoT
 Open Source Network Protocol for IoT
-# Mobile IoT Network Protocol

-Welcome to the repository for my undergraduate research project on building an open-source network protocol for mobile IoT devices.
-This project aimed to develop a custom network protocol for communication between mobile IoT devices using a Raspberry Pi car kit.
-The project implements a publisher-subscriber architecture and defines various network message types for commands, errors, information, and more.
+Welcome to the repository for our research project aimed at developing an open-source network protocol for controlling, accessing, and managing robots and a collection of Internet of Things (IoT) devices deployed on a mobile platform.
+This protocol not only facilitates communication between a robot equipped with various IoT sensors and a controller but also allows multiple users anywhere on the Internet to access the onboard camera.
+With the availability of this open-source protocol, individuals and hobbyists will have the means to construct, deploy, and control robots equipped with sensors and tools, akin to those used in law enforcement, firefighting, and military applications, for tasks that are too dangerous for humans.

 ## Table of Contents
 - [About](#about)